OweysMomenzada/Evergreen-Content-Classifier-for-german-Text/README.md

 ## CONSIDER!
 The Dataset has been labeled manually by the publishers.
 Therefore, I can not provide a dataset to work on.
 However, there is a dataset for english evergreens by <a href="https://www.kaggle.com/c/stumbleupon">StumbleUpon</a>.
-You should be able to apply my approach to the StumbleUpon.
+You should be able to apply my approach to the StumbleUpon Dataset.

 ## Citing